An S-Corporation, is a common entity to save on taxes and most small business owners should be using them as their entity of choice.

 LLC Taxed as an S-Corporation

-When you convert to an S-Corp (with a properly filed IRS Form 2553), your name won’t change with the State.
+When you convert to an S-Corporation (with a properly filed IRS Form 2553), your name won’t change with the State.
 You will still have the acronym ‘LLC’ at the end of your company name – and that’s OK!!

-The main reason why business owners may start or begin their business with the LLC entity is so they can ‘convert’ or ‘elect’ to the S-Corp when the time is right.
+The main reason why business owners may start or begin their business with the LLC entity is so they can ‘convert’ or ‘elect’ to the S-Corporation when the time is right.
 This is an affordable process.
 Until the ‘election’ is made, the LLCs are taxed as a sole proprietorship or partnership.

 Benefits of an S-Corporation

-The main benefit of an S-Corp is to honestly and ethically save on Self-Employment Tax (SE Tax).
+The main benefit of an S-Corporation is to honestly and ethically save on Self-Employment Tax (SE Tax).
 SE tax, also referred to as FICA, consists of Medicare and Social Security taxes totaling a 15.3% hit on your bottom line.
 In a sole proprietorship or an LLC taxed as a sole proprietorship, SE tax is applied to every dollar of net self-employment income reported on Schedule C or earned on a K-1 from a partnership.

 Other benefits include: